When I hear the myth “You can’t teach an old dog a new trick,” I also think of a quote which I believe to be true…

 And over time, he’ll learn that he is not allowed to rush out the door without your permission.

 Keeping control of the environment may mean keeping your dog on a long line or leash or putting a gate up in your home.
-Do whatever you need to do to keep control of your dog while you are teaching a behaviour.
+Do whatever you need to do to keep control of your dog while you are teaching a behavior.

 Back to the parent/child analogy…it’s like holding a toddler’s hand as you walk through a busy parking lot.